Historic Blundells Cottage is open to the public 10am – 2pm every Saturday.

 In 1964, following its restoration, the Cottage was handed over to the CDHS, which managed it and established a museum collection.
 Since 1999 it has been managed by the National Capital Authority (NCA) as a house museum.
 It is the only pre-Federal Capital building in the National Triangle.

-In May 2015, after a program of conservation works, the Cottage re-opened with new exhibits reflective of the Ginn and Sainsbury families – the first and last families in occupation.
+The Cottage was closed in the six months prior to May 2015 to allow for considerable heritage works.
+These works have included the development of new exhibits reflective of the Ginn and Sainsbury families – the first and last families in occupation.
 In time, these displays will be expanded to include the Blundell family and Alice Oldfield.

 For more information or assistance with a booking